AgrimChauhan09/AgrimChauhan09/README.md

 - I'm B.Tech student in Computer Science and Engineering, passionate about AI, Machine Learning, and Deep Learning, constantly exploring advancements in these fields.
 - Skilled in MERN stack development, with plans to upload unique and innovative projects on GitHub to showcase technical expertise.
 - Proficient in Data Structures and Algorithms, with a problem-solving mindset and a strong grasp of efficient coding practices.
-- Known as a prompt master, capable of optimizing ChatGPT and other AI tools to tackle a variety of challenges across domains.
 - Focused on practical implementation and continuous learning, with a vision to create cutting-edge solutions in the field of AI and software development.

 <h3 align="left">Connect with me:</h3>